-Having more than one monitor can be extremely helpful for a multitude of uses.
+Having a dual monitor setup can be extremely helpful for a multitude of uses.
 With gaming and streaming for instance, it makes it easier to stay updated with chat feeds whilst in-game.
 And for other productivity and creative tasks, it means you no longer have to waste time switching between tabs, which annoyingly, can result in losing your train of thought.

 - Does your PC have the correct connection ports?

 - Are you monitors configured correctly once they are plugged in?